DavontaData/diabetes-readmission-risk-prediction/README.md

 * Emergency healthcare utilization
 * Number of diagnoses
 * Hospital length of stay

-The notebook specifically identifies emergency visits, number of diagnoses, and time in hospital as important positive associations in the final Logistic Regression model. :contentReference[oaicite:14]{index=14}

 These relationships represent associations within the predictive model and should not be interpreted as causal effects.